lake-wg/authz/draft-ietf-lake-authz.md

 Each of the three parties can gain protected communication with the other two during the protocol.

-V may be able to access credentials over non-nonstrained networks, but U may be limited to constrained networks.
+V may be able to access credentials over non-constrained networks, but U may be limited to constrained networks.
 Implementations wishing to leverage the zero-touch capabilities of this protocol are expected to support transmission of credentials from V to U by value during the EDHOC exchange, which will impact the message size depending on the type of credential used.

 ~~~~~~~~~~~ aasvg